 You need to be able to swim in order to get your scuba certification.
 There’s no getting around this.
 As part of the certification process, you will be asked to do a swim test which involves swimming at least 200m (656ft) and staying afloat for 10 minutes without any buoyancy aids prior to starting your scuba training.
 If you cannot accomplish this, you can’t get a scuba certification.
 On top of that, you’ll have to learn all of the basics of scuba diving procedures which will surely prove too much if you’re worried about drowning due to lack of swimming ability.

-You might be wondering if you need to be a strong swimmer in order to scuba dive safely.
+Furthermore, you might be wondering if you need to be a strong swimmer in order to scuba dive safely.
 Ideally, the better you are at swimming, the safer you will be.
-However, as long as you meet the minimum requirements, then you can get certified.
+As long as you can pass the swimming test, then you have the aptitude to be certified.
 You should be aware of how to use your scuba gear, particularly the buoyancy control device (BCD), so that you can adjust your buoyancy levels as needed.

 Why Should You Learn How to Swim?

 With all of the rules and regulations we have in place as well as advancements in diving technology, scuba diving has become a relatively safe sport.
 However, the ocean can be an unforgiving environment and being over 50 feet underwater is inherently risky.
 Thus, you should be doing everything in your power to be ready for unexpected circumstances.

 Knowing how to swim for scuba diving is all about safety.
 It will not only make you more comfortable in the water, but reduce your chances of drowning.
 If something goes wrong with your BCD, do you have what it takes to surface without assistance?
 What if you get caught in an underwater current and swept far away?
 Will you be able to safely return to the boat or pier?